muskanjain435/_SCM_CARD_GAME/README.md

 - The game starts with all cards facing down.
 - A player flips over two cards at a time.
 - If the cards match, they remain face up.
+- If they do not matcch , then tyhey will go face down and the game will continue.
+- The game continues until all cards are matched.
+- The player wins if they match all pairs within the time limit and minimum moves
+- you can reset the game score and then play again.

 <br>